OpenCageData/opencage-qgis-plugin/README.md

  <img src="./processing-toolbox.png" width="50%">

-### Forward Geocoding
+### Forward Geocoding - geocoding addresses

 Before runnning this algorithm you will need a text file (csv), with a field which contains locations in natural language (addresses, cities, postcodes); this will be the input of the geocoding algorithm.
 You can use the [sample](./opencage_geocoder/test/data/sample_small.csv) provided in the test folder.
 Add it to QGIS, by dragging the file into the layers panel on the left

  <img src="./address-file.png" width="50%">

-To run the forward geocoding algorithm, click in `Forward`.
+To run the forward geocoding algorithm, click in `Geocoding addresses`.
 This will open a dialog with options.
 In the input layer, choose the file you just added (it should be added by default, if you don't have any more layers).
 Then select the field which contains the location you want to geocode; in this case, `Morada`.
 Select the other options as appropriate and choose `Run`.

  <img src="./forward-geocoder.png" width="50%">